nitin42/Animated-Timeline/docs/Keyframes.md

 }
 ```

-This will be written as -
+The above css snippet will be written as -

 ```js
 import { Animate, Keyframes } from 'animated-timeline'